masonmedia/jms-wiwp-swup/README.md

 ## **JS**

-1. SWUP: an ajax plugin that hijacks http requests, swapping page content out without page refresh.
-Significantly improves view change speed and performance in addition to allowing for entrance and exit animation classes to be added for page transitions.
-All content is wrapped in an ID of "swup", which takes care of injecting and removing content without reload.
-The css class `.transition-fade` provides the base fading transition animation, while a host of other options (currently not used) are available in the stylesheet under `SWUP transition animations`.

-2. AOS ("animate on scroll").
+1. AOS ("animate on scroll").
 A simple css/js based animation library that activates a variety of css animations on scroll.

+## **Mailchimp signup form**

+1. A mailchimp newsletter signup form is added to each page to increase visibility and build mailing list.

 ## **Schema/Google structured data/SEO**